-Familiarity propels PNG softball team - Port Arthur News
+Familiarity propels Port Neches-Groves softball team - Port Arthur News

 A majority have been playing softball since they before they even started school.
 The squad has seven seniors in total.

-Their bond allows them communicate better with each other during games and has made their final season together special.
+Their bond allows them to communicate better with each other during games and has made their final season together special.

 The Indians sit in fourth place in the district with two games to go.

 “We have all grown up playing together,” senior centerfielder Sadie Shrestha said.
 “If we haven’t all played together at one time, we have all been on teams with each other since we were little.
 It makes our team chemistry stronger.
-We have been with each other for so long, we know how to talk to each other whenever we are I bad moods.
+We have been with each other for so long, we know how to talk to each other whenever we are in bad moods.
 We are all really close.”

 Catcher Madeline Cormier said being able to see the whole field at all times gives her a unique perspective.